NataliaVelasquez18/NataliaVelasquez18/README.md

-* [Predicting Car Performance: Statistical Analysis using R](https://github.com/NataliaVelasquez18/Car_Data_Statistical_Analysis) - The purpose of this analysis is to help Mechacar's Manufacturing team to understand what car features' impact car performance the most.
+* [Predicting Car Performance: Statistical Analysis using R](https://github.com/NataliaVelasquez18/Car_Data_Statistical_Analysis) - The purpose of this analysis is to help Mechacar's Manufacturing team to understand what car features impact car performance the most.
 The manufacturing team will incorporate the insights into the manufacturing process aiming to produce the best performing cars in the market, rebrand the company image, and regain market share.

 Tech Stack: R, RStudio

-* [Descriptive Analytics with Tableau](https://github.com/NataliaVelasquez18/Citi_Bike_Data_Analysis_with_Tableau) - The purpose of this analysis is to help potential investors in the Bikeshare business to gain insights from CitiBike NYC data, the target market, and the demographics of consumers to build the business plan.
+* [Descriptive Analytics with Tableau](https://github.com/NataliaVelasquez18/Citi_Bike_Data_Analysis_with_Tableau) - The purpose of this analysis is to help potential investors in the Bikeshare business to gain insights from CitiBike NYC data, the target market, and the demographics of consumers with the objective of building the business plan.

 Tech Stack: Tableau

 * [Big Data with PySpark & SQL: Analyzing Bias in Amazon Paid Review Program](https://github.com/NataliaVelasquez18/Amazon-Reviews-ETL) - The purpose of this study is to help Dream Games assess positive return on investment (ROI) in the Amazon Vine Program.
-The executive team would like to understand potential bias in the Amazon Vine Program before they make the decision to join it.
-Dream Games wants to know if by joining the program and investing in giving free products to potential reviewers will help them to have high rating and greater volume of reviews.
+The executive team will be enabled to decided whether or not to invest in the program.

 Tech Stack: Google Colab, Python: Pyspark, PostgreSQL, AWS Database Service, Jupyter